-PRINCIPAL OCCUPATION: COMPANIES DIRECTOR COMMITTEE(S): GOVERNANCE AND COMPENSATION COMMITTEE (CHAIRMAN) 2022 ANNUAL MEETING VOTES IN FAVOUR (%): 99.05
+PRINCIPAL OCCUPATION: COMPANIES DIRECTOR AND CHAIRMAN OF THE BOARD OF THE COMPANY COMMITTEE(S): GOVERNANCE AND COMPENSATION COMMITTEE (CHAIRMAN), SPECIAL COMMITTEE (MEMBER) AND TECHNICAL COMMITTEE (MEMBER) 2023 ANNUAL MEETING VOTES IN FAVOUR (%): 99.41

-Mr. Richard R. Faucher has over 40 years of experience in the mining and metallurgical fields and he has occupied various executive positions for the Noranda-Falconbridge group, as General Manager of Gaspe Copper Mines, Vice-President of Brunswick Mining & Smelting and President of Falconbridge Dominicana in the Dominican Republic.
+Mr. Richard R. Faucher has held the position of Chairman of the Board of the Company since April 11, 2023, succeeding Mr. Georges Cohen.
+Mr. Richard Faucher has over 40 years of experience in the mining and metallurgical fields and he has occupied various executive positions for the Noranda-Falconbridge group, as General Manager of Gaspe Copper Mines, Vice-President of Brunswick Mining & Smelting and President of Falconbridge Dominicana in the Dominican Republic.
 After leaving Noranda, Mr. Faucher acted as President & COO of Princeton Mining Corp. and was instrumental in raising funds for the development and construction of the Huckleberry mine project, a 20,000 tonnes per day operation completed in 1997.
 In 2008, Mr. Faucher left his position as President & CEO of Canadian Royalties.
 He sits on the boards of public companies.
 Mr. Faucher has graduated in Metallurgical engineering from Laval University (cum laude 1971) and a certified member of the Institute of Corporate Directors (ICD).